-5. Payment to the National Treasury of a Portion of the JFM's Management Account Reserve for Interest Rate Volatility In the six-month period ended 30 September 2022, 25 billion yen was reversed from the management account reserve for interest rate volatility and the same amount was transferred to the national treasury by the JFM, pursuant to "Ministerial Ordinance Specifying the Amount to be Attributed to the National Government pursuant to the provisions of Article 14 of the Supplementary Provision of the Law for the period from fiscal 2022 through fiscal 2024 (Ordinance No. 1 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2020).
+5. Payment to the National Treasury of a Portion of the JFM's Management Account Reserve for Interest Rate Volatility In the six-month period ended 30 September 2023, 25 billion yen was reversed from the management account reserve for interest rate volatility and the same amount was transferred to the national treasury by the JFM, pursuant to "Ministerial Ordinance Specifying the Amount to be Attributed to the National Government pursuant to the provisions of Article 14 of the Supplementary Provision of the Law for fiscal 2023 and fiscal 2024 (Ordinance No. 1 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2020)" before the amendment.

-In the six-month period ended 30 September 2023, 25 billion yen was reversed from the management account reserve for interest rate volatility and the same amount was transferred to the national treasury by the JFM, pursuant to "Ministerial Ordinance Specifying the Amount to be Attributed to the National Government pursuant to the provisions of Article 14 of the Supplementary Provision of the Law for fiscal 2023 and fiscal 2024 (Ordinance No. 1 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2020) before the amendment.
+In the six-month period ended 30 September 2024, 30 billion yen was reversed from the management account reserve for interest rate volatility and the same amount was transferred to the national treasury by the JFM, pursuant to "Ministerial Ordinance Specifying the Amount to be Attributed to the National Government pursuant to the provisions of Article 14 of the Supplementary Provision of the Law for fiscal 2024 (Ordinance No. 1 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2020)."